epogrebnyak/abacus/README.md

 8. Accounts balances can go to negative, little checks for entry validity.

 9. Practically no information for managment accounting or tax calculations.

+10. XML likely to be a format for accounting data interchange.

 What things are realistic though?